7 Unexpected Foods to Put on Your Grill

 To help inspire your backyard creativity, here are some delicious, unexpected foods you can cook on the grill.

-3. Romaine lettuce: In the May/June issue of EatingWell Magazine, we explored the amazing and delicious world of grilled salads.
-Believe it or not, romaine lettuce cooks up wonderfully on the grill, the crinkly edges of the leaf taking on a nice char and the flavor gaining a certain delicious brightness.
-You can find amazing recipes for grilled salads like the Chimichurri Grilled Steak Salad pictured above here.
+Believe it or not, romaine lettuce cooks up wonderfully on the grill.
+The crinkly edges of the leaf take on a nice char and the flavor gains a certain delicious brightness.
+Grilled salads will become your new go-to way for eating vegetables.

-6. Pizza: Once you've tried pizza on the grill, you'll find it hard to go back to having it any other way.
+Once you've tried pizza on the grill, you'll find it hard to go back to having it any other way.
 The smoke from the barbecue infuses the crust with an amazing earthy flavor that's just impossible to get in the oven.
-Find step-by-step instructions for cooking pizza on the grill here.
+Learn how to grill pizza here.

 Recipe to Try: Grilled Angel Food Cake with Strawberry Sauce

 Strange but true: you know how you can toast your hot dog buns to a light golden brown just before serving them?
 Well, you can do the same thing with angel food cake.
 Try it before serving with a light strawberry sauce.
 Delicious!